-- Sign-in to the location within 5 minutes of the start of the period and stay in that location until the period ends. - Eating and drinking are prohibited. - Pergola spaces must be reserved prior to use.
-Reservations may be made in Room 2001. - Keep the area clean and free from trash. - Sit on the appropriate furniture that is provided.
+- Sign-in to the location within 5 minutes of the start of the period and stay in that location until the period ends. - Eating and drinking are prohibited, with the exception of water bottles. - Pergola spaces must be reserved prior to use.
+Reservations may be made in Room 2001.
+After 15 minutes into the period, unused pergola spaces may be used by any student. - Keep the area clean and free from trash. - Sit on the appropriate furniture that is provided.
 Furniture is NOT to be moved.